What You Need to Know

-Federal regulations require that if a student withdraws from all classes after the add/drop period ends, a Return to Title IV (R2T4) calculation must be performed to determine how much of the student’s aid must be returned to the government.
+Federal regulations require that if a student withdraws from all classes a Return to Title IV (R2T4) calculation must be performed to determine how much of the student’s aid must be returned to the government.
 If a student drops all of his/her courses during the add/drop period, the full amount of their federal financial aid will be returned.
 The types of aid impacted are as follows:

 The amount of aid that will possibly have to be returned is based on the exact date that is used to complete the R2T4 process.
-Once the student has completed more than 60% of the semester, the student has earned all the Title IV funding (100%) that he/she was scheduled to receive for that term, and no aid has to be returned to the government.
+If the student has completed more than 60% of the period of enrollment, then the student has earned all Title IV funding (100%) and no federal aid has to be returned to the government.

 The R2T4 policies govern only the amount of Federal Aid that must be returned in the case of a withdrawal.
 The amount of your actual charges (e.g., tuition, fees, etc.) is determined by our institutional policy, which can be reviewed in the University Refund Policy.